 The DLE ITB sequence is followed by the bcc SYN SYN (double SYN generated by the equipment) sequence.
 If the data following is to be in transparent mode, the DLE STX sequence must follow the SYN characters.
-In this case, the DLE and STX characters are included in the bcc accumulation since the SF does not leave text mode via the ITB character when the SF is in intermediate-block mode.
+In this case, the DLE and STX characters are included in the bcc accumulation.